Sunday, December 29, 2024

 Our friends, whom we met and got to know while on our European river cruise, in 2019, finally came to visit us here, in Texas.
 Lee and Joanne arrived at Dallas-Fort Worth Airport on September 26.
 They spent a couple nights in Fort Worth so they could go to the Fort Worth Stockyards, where they enjoyed the twice-daily cattle drive and some evening entertainment at Billy Bob's.
 On Saturday, September 28, Dan and I drove to Fort Worth to pick them up and bring them home to Temple.

 We had lots of fun showing them the area and introducing them to typical Texas-style foods.
 Lee decided chicken-fried steak was his favorite.
 He kept comparing it to schnitzel, one of his favorites back home in Australia, but had never seen white gravy.
-He also had never heard of, or tasted, biscuits and sausage gravy, which he tried a couple times before giving it a thumbs-up.
+He also had never heard of, or tasted, biscuits and gravy, which he tried a couple times before giving it a thumbs-up.
 But what he enjoyed most were beef steaks, from a couple different Texas steakhouses.

 Joanne seemed to like my home cooking more than the restaurant foods.
 New to them both were taco soup, corn chowder and macaroni and cheese.
 She said mac and cheese from a box/package was available and eaten only by kids as a snack in Australia.
 But she had never heard of homemade mac and cheese.
 She wrote down my recipe - along with several others - and has written since she's gotten back home to tell me that she's cooked it for her family.